Credit in the Thirteen Colonies: Overseas and domestic

 Colonists relied on international funds, primarily from England, for their early development.
 Majority of this overseas credit was in the form of a mercantile credit.
 The English merchants, for example, would ship goods to the American Colonies and demand payments only after six months or a year.
 These overseas loans where available to colonists who developed close ties to English merchants.
 The overseas credit allowed colonists to develop a system of domestic credit.
 The domestic credit was administered in two forms: book credit and promissory notes.
 Promissory notes are very similar to bonds, because they detailed the amount of debt, date of issue, date of redemption, form of repayment and an interest rate.
 Because of these characteristics, promissory notes could be traded and they were considered a less risky form of a loan to issuers.

 Repayments and loan durations

 Loan repayment was often in cash, bills of exchange and goods.
 Some debtors repaid their loans by providing the creditor with labour.
 Alternatively, children or oxen where 'lent' to the creditor.

-Typical loans domestic loans were issued for a time period of several months to a few years.
+Typical domestic loans were issued for a time period of several months to a few years.
 The overseas loans were usually issued for 6 months to a year.
 This means that some domestic loans were issued more than the overseas loans, and these were typically promissory note loans.
-The longer term horizon explains the need for detailing the conditions of the issuance and the specifics of the promissory note loans, as the risks of default are higher for a long term maturity debt.
+The longer-term horizon explains the need for detailing the conditions of the issuance and the specifics of the promissory note loans, as the risks of default are higher for a long term maturity debt.